Quantum machine learning: Quantum annealing

-Quantum Binary Classifier

-Pattern reorganization is one of the important task of machine learning, binary classification is one of the tool or algorithms to find pattern.
-Binary classification is used in supervised learning and in unsupervised learning.
-In quantum machine learning, classical bits are converted in qubits and they are map to Hilbert space, complex value data are used in quantum binary classifier to used the advantage of Hilbert space.
-By exploiting, the quantum mechanic properties such as superposition, entanglement, interference the quantum binary classifier produces the accurate result in short period of time.

 Quantum sampling techniques

 Sampling from high-dimensional probability distributions is at the core of a wide spectrum of computational techniques with important applications across science, engineering, and society.
 Examples include deep learning, probabilistic programming, and other machine learning and artificial intelligence applications.

 A computationally hard problem, which is key for some relevant machine learning tasks, is the estimation of averages over probabilistic models defined in terms of a Boltzmann distribution.
 Sampling from generic probabilistic models is hard: algorithms relying heavily on sampling are expected to remain intractable no matter how large and powerful classical computing resources become.
 Even though quantum annealers, like those produced by D-Wave Systems, were designed for challenging combinatorial optimization problems, it has been recently recognized as a potential candidate to speed up computations that rely on sampling by exploiting quantum effects.

 Some research groups have recently explored the use of quantum annealing hardware for training Boltzmann machines and deep neural networks.
 The standard approach to training Boltzmann machines relies on the computation of certain averages that can be estimated by standard sampling techniques, such as Markov chain Monte Carlo algorithms.
 Another possibility is to rely on a physical process, like quantum annealing, that naturally generates samples from a Boltzmann distribution.
 The objective is to find the optimal control parameters that best represent the empirical distribution of a given dataset.

 The D-Wave 2X system hosted at NASA Ames Research Center has been recently used for the learning of a special class of restricted Boltzmann machines that can serve as a building block for deep learning architectures.
 Complementary work that appeared roughly simultaneously showed that quantum annealing can be used for supervised learning in classification tasks.
 The same device was later used to train a fully connected Boltzmann machine to generate, reconstruct, and classify down-scaled, low-resolution handwritten digits, among other synthetic datasets.
 In both cases, the models trained by quantum annealing had a similar or better performance in terms of quality.
 The ultimate question that drives this endeavour is whether there is quantum speedup in sampling applications.
 Experience with the use of quantum annealers for combinatorial optimization suggests the answer is not straightforward.
 Reverse annealing has been used as well to solve a fully connected quantum restricted Boltzmann machine.